rubrikinc/wachy/docs/guide.md

 still compare line numbers against the actual code locally.
 </details>

-The general debugging approach that wachy is designed for is iterative drilldown of function calls.
+The debugging approach that wachy is primarily designed for is iterative drilldown of function calls.
 The features below go into more detail on ways to do this.

 # Features/Keyboard Shortcuts